simonjoom/react-native-project/prisma/README.md

           lockMap.set(slug, false); //use lock to be sure no collision

           //we will write the new budget in real database in production.
-          //In production we keep the code upper because our full application use the cache to //retrieve the datas.
-The lockMap has no need to be around here because the database is //external to the process, the cache is working.
+          //In production we keep the code upper because our full application use the cache to
+          //retrieve the datas.
+The lockMap has no need to be around here because the database is
+          //external to the process, the cache is working.

-    /* in real life we will uncomment this await db.mutation.updateOrganization({
+    /* So in real life we will uncomment this await db.mutation.updateOrganization({
             where: {
               name: slug